 According to Tombs (2011), definitions of motivation to learn can be classified into one of four categories.
 These include (a) definitions that are semantic equivalents of the term motivation to learn, (b) process-oriented definitions, (c) product-oriented definitions, and (d) definitions that encapsulate attitudes.
 Noe (1986) provided one of the first models that focused on individual and environmental characteristics as antecedents of motivation to learn and motivation to learn as a significant driver of training outcomes.
 He provided a semantically equivalent straightforward definition and includes expressions corresponding to the term motivation.
-He defined the term motivation to learn as "motivation to learn is a specific desire of the trainee to learn the content of the training program".
+He defined the term motivation to learn as "a specific desire of the trainee to learn the content of the training program".
 The second set of definitions can be classified as 'process oriented,' as they are focused on specific behaviors that are linked to motivation to learn.
 Here, Colquitt et al., (2000) defined the term as "the direction, intensity, and persistence of learning-directed behavior in training contexts."
-Also, f Kanfer & Ackerman (1989) defined the term as direction of attentional effort, the proportion of total attentional effort directed to the task (intensity), and the extent to which attentional effort toward the task is maintained over time (persistence)."
+Also, Kanfer & Ackerman (1989) defined the term as "the direction of attentional effort, the proportion of total attentional effort directed to the task (intensity), and the extent to which attentional effort toward the task is maintained over time (persistence)."
 The third category of definitions, referred to as product-oriented, includes the likely outcomes of motivation to learn behavior rather than the behaviors themselves.
-Marshall (1987) gives an example of this definition as "the meaningfulness, value, and benefits of academic tasks to the learner, regardless of whether or not they are intrinsically interesting."
+Marshall (1987)gives an example of this definition as "the meaningfulness, value, and benefits of academic tasks to the learner, regardless of whether or not they are intrinsically interesting."
 Finally, the fourth group of definitions presented an attitudinal perspective.
 As an example of a definition from an attitudinal perspective, Wentzel & Asher (1995) defined the term as "Children's commitment to school work, interest in school, effort expended in the classroom, and concern with earning a positive evaluation of work."

 Previous research has shown that motivation to learn is significantly affecting knowledge acquisition.
-Thus, a meta-analytical investigation was conducted and found that motivation to learn positively correlated with declarative knowledge and skill acquisition(Colquitt et al., 2000).
+Consequently, a meta-analytical investigation was carried out, and it was found that learning motivation is positively related to the acquisition of declarative skills and knowledge(Colquitt et al., 2000).
 Machin & Treloar (2004) confirmed that motivation to learn significantly affected the trainee's reaction and learning.
 Another study conducted to determine the efficacy of training features that inspire motivation to learn and the effectiveness of training for workplace learning.
 The scholars found that motivation to learn positively influenced training effectiveness(Aziz & Selamat, 2016).